-On Oct.
+"The installation's food-service team always makes sure those needs are met," said Jim Gouker with the Fort McCoy Logistics Readiness - On Oct.
 22, 2024, the Fort McCoy Directorate of Emergency Services Fire Department conducted a prescribed burn at Range 29, marking a key step in preparing the area for military training come next spring.

 The burn on Range 29 began at approximately 10 a.m. and was completed in the afternoon.

 Conducting burns prior to training season can reduce the chance of wildfires and their spread.

 "This range has been under construction for over three years and will be used starting next spring," Fort McCoy Forester Charles Mentzel said.
 "The majority of our prescribed burns happen in the spring; conditions are normally better.
-This fall, with the extended drought, we are seeing "spring-like" conditions which isn't normal, but we are trying to take advantage while we can and get a head start on the ranges for next spring.
-Fort McCoy Garrison Commander Col. Sheyla Baezmand of the garrison in July.
-(See YEAR IN REVIEW 2024, Insert Page 8)
+This fall, with the extended drought, we are seeing "spring-like" conditions which isn't normal, but we are trying to take advantage while we can and get a head start on the ranges for next spring."

-Ramirez, along with other garrison command team members, held a pair of town hall meetings Oct.
-24 in building 905 at Fort McCov.
-This was the second town hall meeting for Baez since taking com-
+- Fort McCoy Garrison Commander Col. Sheyla Baez-Ramirez, along with other garrison command team members, held a pair of town hall meetings Oct.
+24 in building 905 at Fort McCoy.

+This was the second town hall meeting for Baez since taking command of the garrison in July.